NuevoFoundation/workshops/content/english/python-tensorflow/activity-2.md

 The program we're going to write takes an input of values between 0 and 1.
 However, our pixel values are mostly all greater than 1!
 In fact, the range of values is 0 through 255.
 How can we change the range of numbers such that it can be inputted into our program?

-We will use a process called "normalization," where we transform these values to make them fit in the range of 0 to 1.
+We will use a process called **"normalization"**, where we transform these values to make them fit in the range of 0 to 1.
 More specifically, we will take all of our data and divide it by a singular value so that the range of values can now fit within 0 and 1.

 #### Question 2:
 Can you take a guess of what number we will be dividing our values by to normalize the range?